alkinun/OpenEndedLM/README.md

 ![recipe](recipe.png)

 Here is the current recipe:
 1. We sample questions with the empty chat template so that the LLM generates questions instead of answers as seen in [Magpie](https://arxiv.org/abs/2406.08464).
-2. Then, we generate 3 responses per question (we sample 3 instead of 2 to increase the variability of the pairs).
+2. Then, we generate 3 responses per question (we sample 3 instead of 2 to increase the variability of the answers).
 3. We reward each response with a reward model, get the best response to create an sft training set.
 4. After the dataset is done, we finetune our model with SPIN/SFT/KTO on the dataset we just synthesized.